e!DOCTYPE HTML PUBLIC "-//W3C//DTD HTML 4.01 Transitional//EN"> CISC 1115 Files

 P05.4 FileCopier

 Write a program that prompts the user for the name of an existing file and the name of a second file to which the contents of the first file should be copied.
-The existing file contains a header file (an integer) followed by that number of doubles.
+The existing file contains a header file (an integer) followed by that number of doubles, all of which should be copied to the destination file..

 Code